kevinmaher/ShinyApp/README.md

 - Tick the 'Show all...' box to see the summary statistics for the chosen linear relationship.

+to run the app, click on the following link https://kevmaher.shinyapps.io/APPNAME/

 ## Presentation of how to use the Shiny App for analysing the airquality Dataset